camroga/jonaprieto.github.io/about.md

 is like maintain a repository working as a programmer.
 Maybe because I am always changing to improve the output.
-Every now and again I change some texts, adding better explanations, pictures or references.
+Every now and again I will change some texts, adding better explanations, pictures or references.
 So, If you find something wrong don't hesitate, please feel free